kekyo/gcc-toolchain/README.md

 * And execute `build-mingw.sh`
   * Default target configuration is "arm-none-eabi"
   * Build for binutils, gcc, newlib (with reentrant) and gdb.

+#### Note:

+* When received error executing at 'configure autoconf':

+`C:/msys64/usr/bin/gawk.exe: error while loading shared libraries: msys-readline7.dll: cannot open shared object file: No such file or directory`

+* You have to copy (or link) the '/usr/bin/msys-readline6.dll' to '/usr/bin/msys-readline7.dll'.
+  * MSYS's bug?
+(Cause at 2018.01.08)

 ## License